phil-opp/blog_os/blog/content/edition-3/posts/02-booting/uefi/index.md

 [`FrameBuffer::as_mut_ptr`]: https://docs.rs/uefi/0.8.0/uefi/proto/console/gop/struct.FrameBuffer.html#method.as_mut_ptr
 [`FrameBuffer::size`]: https://docs.rs/uefi/0.8.0/uefi/proto/console/gop/struct.FrameBuffer.html#method.size

 As already mentioned, the GOP framebuffer stays available even after exiting boot services.
-Thus we can simply pass the framebuffer pointer, its mode info, and its size to the kernel, which can then easily write to screen, as we show in our [TODO] post.
+Thus we can simply pass the framebuffer pointer, its mode info, and its size to the kernel, which can then easily write to screen, as we show in our [_Screen Output_] post.

+[_Screen Output_]: @/edition-3/posts/03-screen-output/index.md

 ### Physical Memory Map